Attractor: Linear equation or system

-Likewise, a linear matrix difference equation in a dynamic vector $X$, of the homogeneous form $X_t=AX_{t-1}$ in terms of square matrix $A$ will have all elements of the dynamic vector diverge to infinity if the largest eigenvalue of $A$ is greater than 1 in absolute value; there is no attractor and no basin of attraction.
+Likewise, a linear matrix difference equation in a dynamic vector $X$, of the homogeneous form $X_t=AX_{t-1}$ in terms of square matrix $A$ will have all elements of the dynamic vector diverge to infinity if the largest eigenvalues of $A$ is greater than 1 in absolute value; there is no attractor and no basin of attraction.
 But if the largest eigenvalue is less than 1 in magnitude, all initial vectors will asymptotically converge to the zero vector, which is the attractor; the entire $n$-dimensional space of potential initial vectors is the basin of attraction.

 Similar features apply to linear differential equations.
 The scalar equation $dx/dt =ax$ causes all initial values of $x$ except zero to diverge to infinity if $a>0$ but to converge to an attractor at the value 0 if $a<0$, making the entire number line the basin of attraction for 0.
 And the matrix system $dX/dt=AX$ gives divergence from all initial points except the vector of zeroes if any eigenvalue of the matrix $A$ is positive; but if all the eigenvalues are negative the vector of zeroes is an attractor whose basin of attraction is the entire phase space.